MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 As with the initial deployment, organizations can use a combination of these options for different users.

+## Step 3 - Choose your update channels

 > [!NOTE]
-> **Best practice:** We recommend updating your client devices automatically.
-You can define the frequency of the updates, but the updates occur without any administrative overhead.

-## Step 3 - Choose your update channels
+> **Best practice:** Deploy the Semi-Annual Channel (Targeted) to a representative group of users and client devices.
+Deploy the Semi-Annual Channel to the rest of your users.
+This process ensures a four-month lead time for testing new Office feature updates before they're deployed to your entire organization.

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users: